What you can expect applying for a Thai Visa in Vientiane

 Try to get to the consulate before 8:30.
 Get there as early as you can.
 Prior to coming into the grounds of the consulate, you’ll see men outside offering application forms for the visa.
 Ignore them, they charge 100 Baht for the form.
-You can get one inside the consulate for free.
-Or you can print it out beforehand (see here for the form) and fill it out before you arrive.
-This is the best option.
+You can get a form inside the consulate for free.

 Once inside the consulate grounds you have to join the long queue.
 It will eventually lead to a table where two men will be working.
-They’ll give you an application form (if you don’t have one) as well as a number (looks like a slip you get at the bank.
-Don’t lose it!).
+They’ll give you an application form (if you don’t have one) as well as a number slip (looks like a slip you get at the bank.
+Don’t lose it!
+You’ll need this number when picking up your Visa/Passport the next day).
 They’ll also check that you have proper documentation; a passport with at least 6 months remaining before expiry, two (2) photos, and a photocopy of your passport.
 You should also make copies of your current/expiring Thai Visa (if applicable) as well as your Lao Visa.
 They’re not mentioned anywhere as required documents but on the day we went we were told they were required.

 If you don’t have the photos and/or photocopies, you will be directed to the 2nd floor of the consulate.
 There a man will take your photos and print them out for you.
 They also have a photocopier and the same man will make the photocopies.
 Make sure you have money in bahts.
-And prepare yourself for disorganization.
 As I say in the paragraph above, better to organize those copies beforehand so you don’t have to use these services here.

 So you have the application form filled out, your two photos attached, and all the photocopies I mention?
 Coming back downstairs you get in one of the lines for Visa Application.
 I’ve read some blogs where they say that applications are handled by your number.
-There was no such organization on this day.
+There was no such organization on the day we were there.
 Just get in line.
 There were 3 lines and it didn’t take too long, maybe 20 minutes.
 The man behind the glass will make sure your application form looks good, will staple your photocopies, and will keep all these documents along with your passport.
-Think you’re finished and you can leave?
-The worst part is coming up.

 Pickup for Visas happen the following day between 1:30 and 3:30pm.